edamontology/edamontologyDocs/developers_guide.rst

     - `Accession <http://edamontology.org/data_2091>`_ or `Name <http://edamontology.org/data_2099>`_  *and*
     - `Identifier (typed) <http://edamontology.org/data_0976>`_ (or its kids)

-    but **MUST NOT** duplicate these annotations if already stated on an ancestor concept.
+    but **MUST NOT** duplicate these relations if already stated on an ancestor concept.

     Additionally, concrete identifier re-used for data objects of fundamentally different types (typically served from a single database) **MUST** descend from: